How AVM Confidence Scoring Works

 Consider two valuations from the same model, both estimating £350,000.
 One is for a standard three-bedroom terrace in a street where six similar houses have sold in the past year.
 The other is for a converted chapel in a hamlet with no sales for three years.
 The model might produce the same point estimate, but the confidence behind each is fundamentally different.

 Confidence scoring makes this difference explicit.
 It gives the user — whether a lender, valuer, broker, or investor — a structured way to assess how much weight to place on each individual valuation.
-Regulators, including the PRA and EBA, expect this: an AVM output without a confidence measure is considered incomplete for lending purposes.
+Regulators expect this — in the UK via PRA expectations, in the EU via the EBA’s guidelines: an AVM output without a confidence measure is considered incomplete for lending purposes.

 What drives confidence in an AVM valuation